Vatican hires two more outside firms to help clean up

 KPMG won the bid for the contract, awarded by an international commission of seven lay experts formed by the pope in July to help him overhaul the Holy See and move on from the damaging mistakes under Benedict.

-The commission is tasked with drafting reforms of the Holy See’s institutions to simplify how they work, improve the management of finances and improve transparency in the purchasing of goods and services.
+The commission is tasked with drafting reforms of the Holy See’s institutions to simplify how they work, improve the management of finances and improve transparency in the purchasing of good and services.

 Private documents leaked to Italian media last year by Benedict’s butler alleged corruption in the Vatican, with contracts given at inflated prices to Italian companies with connections in the Vatican.